-The Fashion Market represents a great opportunity for Designer Brands in China.
-Indeed, with a population exceeding 1 billion, the increase in household purchasing power and the new expectations of consumers, the market is open to many opportunities and innovations for companies wishing to expand their activities in the region.
+The Fashion Brand Market in China represents a great opportunity for Designer Brands.
+Indeed, with a population exceeding 1 billion, the increase in household purchasing power, and the new expectations of consumers, the market is open to many opportunities and innovations for companies wishing to expand their activities in the region.
 Empire of the Middle.

 The industry represents a huge market in terms of clothing and accessories consumption, with total sales of around $ 125 billion and annual growth of around 10%, there are many opportunities in the market.